 But reading what has been allowed in, and their respective comments, you’ll be able to see first-hand what works best in the group, ensuring your posts and comments compliment what’s there.

 - Comment before Posting

 It’s not your job to tell other people you’re an expert, but theirs to tell you.
 So start by sharing your experiences and knowledge in response to other group members’ posts.
 The law of reciprocity will encourage those same people to comment back too.

 People are already learning about you and where your professional focus lies.
 So post away and start a conversation, ideally by asking question or sharing an experience.

-Social media includes the word “social” for a reason and nobody joins social media for a reason.
+Social media includes the word “social” for a reason and nobody joins social media to be sold to.
 Even once you’ve followed these steps, or *if there’s no group description telling you otherwise, be a part of the conversation instead of a heavy stream of what you do and how to buy from you.